status-im/status-web/apps/connector/README.md

 Firefox Developer Edition > Tools > Add-ons and Themes > click on gear icon (Tools for all add-ons) > Install Add-on From File... > select build (build/firefox-mv3-prod.zip)

 > Note: Does not reload automatically, requires build and load on change.

-## Testing

-Download latest build from last merged PR or build from source.
-To use the extension see the load steps from [Development](#development) section.